phanquang07/phanquang07/README.md

 ### Hi there 👋

 - 🔭 I’m a student IT
-- 🌱 I’m currently learning web programming
+- 🌱 I’m currently learning VueJS programming
-- 👯 I’m looking to collaborate on ...
+- 👀 I'm looking to work at a company that uses VueJS
-- 🤔 I’m looking for help with ...